E-Sh4rk/KururinTAS/KuruBot/README.md

 - For Windows systems, .NET Framework 4 (or more) need to be installed.
 For Linux or Mac, Mono can be used as an alternative.
 - This bot does not need to communicate with the game in order to work.
 However, we recommend to connect it to Bizhawk in order to easily transfer states and visualize solutions.

+### Installation

+- You just have to download the latest release (be sure to download the binaries and not the source code): `https://github.com/E-Sh4rk/KururinTAS/releases`
+- To launch the bot, just run: `KuruBot/KuruBot.exe`
+- The folder `KuruBot_Configs` contains some predefined configuration files for the bot
+- The folder `KuruBot_Levels` contains the map and initial state of each level

 ### Connecting the bot to Bizhawk

 1. Place the script `kuruCOM.lua` in a folder with r/w permissions.